 Many essential oils have been shown to help you get deep, restful sleep.
 As well improving mood, a blend of lavender, roman chamomile and neroli essential oils has also been shown to improve sleep quality when used in aromatherapy.

 Some essential oils have been found to reduce inflammation, supporting conditions such as arthritis and other joint issues.

 4. Pain Relief

-Certain essential oils have been shown to have pain relieving properties.
+Certain essential oils have been shown to directly affect pain receptors and are used for pain relieving properties.
 For example, one study found that essential oils used in massage therapy significantly reduced menstrual pain in a group of women.

 5. Boost Immune System

 Many oils also have antifungal, antibacterial, and anti-inflammatory properties that can help prevent certain illnesses.
 Studies have shown that essential oils can suppress or boost the immune system, helping in relieving infections.

 Studies have shown that there are certain essential oils that can help balance hormones, such as estrogen, cortisol, thyroid and testosterone.
 For example, geranium helps to balance estrogen levels, helping with issues such as infertility and PCOS.
 Clary Sage is another oil that has a special affinity with women.